Facebook introduced the Like button in 2009.

-By implementing the Facebook Like button, the social network was able to tap into much larger parts of the engagement pyramid as it gave users an opportunity to interact easily besides sharing and commenting.
+By implementing the Facebook Like button, the social network could tap into much larger parts of the Engagement Pyramid as it allowed users to interact easily besides sharing and commenting.

-Adding new means of basing decisions on social proof often leads to increased social engagement, too.
+Adding new means of basing decisions on social proof often leads to increased social engagement.